 We’re spoiling you today!
 Let’s finish up the article by looking at 6 more kinetic typography videos.

 These videos didn’t fit into any particular category.
 Hopefully they’ll offer you even more inspiration for the many ways you can use kinetic typography…

 Kinetic typography is a great way to explain things – whether that’s your brand story, how something works, or an idea.
 This video does just that by using typography to explain the Ten Commandments.

 One reason why you might want to use kinetic typography for videos like this is because it frees you from attachments – you don’t need to pick a voiceover or a character and risk excluding or alienating some of your audience.

 If you thought you’d seen every different kind of example there was by now, think again.
 This video CV highlights an interesting use case for kinetic typography.

 It’s no secret that job markets are becoming more and more crowded and competitive, and a video can be a great way to stand out in an employer’s inbox.

 This video by Guillaume Drigeard isn’t especially flashy.
 The typography animates in a simple way, but it gets each point across clearly.
 And it’s been viewed over 30,000 times – pretty great for a CV!

-Kinetic typography is such a diverse technique that it can be used to tell almost any story – as the 14 amazing videos in this article demonstrate.
+Kinetic typography is such a diverse technique that it can be used to tell almost any story – as the 50+ examples in this article demonstrate.